chinchalinchin/terraform-eks-cluster/docs/source/QUICKSTART.md

   ubuntu@<bastion-dns-goeshere>
 ```

-**NOTE**: By default, the instance uses an Ubuntu 16 AMI, so the default user name is _ubuntu_.
+**NOTE**: By default, the instance uses an **Ubuntu** 16 AMI, so the default user name is _ubuntu_.
 If you use a different AMI, you may have a different username.
 See [default usernames](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html#ami-default-user-names) for more information.

 ## AWS Setup

 Before deploying the **Terraform** module, several roles must exist within the given **AWS** account.
+These role names are ingested through the `vpc_config` variable.

 ### Cluster Role